Home People Rylee Spooner

 PhD

-Rylee’s PhD will explore the lived experience, prevalence, and perceptions of identity abuse within queer romantic relationships.
+Rylee’s current PhD explores the lived experience, prevalence, and perceptions of identity abuse within queer romantic relationships.
 Identity abuse is a form of ‘weaponised oppression’ that leverages systemic oppressive beliefs on sexuality and gender identity to harm an individual.
 Their findings will be applied to the ecological model of domestic abuse.
 The project’s findings will be used to inform domestic abuse services whilst also contributing to an important field of research which is often overlooked.

 Other department members